At the start of autumn, I posted Fall Strategies For Nutrition and Fitness, where I outlined my seasonal approach to a low-carb/paleo diet.

 - No Fruit Except Berries - Fruit is not in season.
 Wait until spring.

-- Ketogenic Exploration – Winter is the season for very low carbohydrate intake.
-When your carbohydrate levels drop low enough you will enter a state called ketosis.
-During ketosis the body burns ketones instead of glucose.
+- Ketogenic Exploration - Winter is the season for low-carbohydrate intake.
+When your carbohydrate levels drop low enough, you will enter a state called ketosis.
+During ketosis, the body burns ketones instead of glucose.
 Many dieters have found this is the holy grail of fat loss.
 I don’t know if I ever entered ketosis.
-This season I will purchase ketostix to measure.
+This season, I will purchase Ketostix to measure.
 Depending on how successful I am with regular ketosis, I may experiment with a cyclic ketogenic diet (CKD) closer to spring.

-- Very Short Workouts – Since the carb levels are low, I am going to keep exercise to a minimum.
+- Very Short Workouts - Since my carb levels are low, I will keep exercise to a minimum.
 I want just enough to maintain current levels of strength and trigger hormone-sensitive lipase for fat loss.
-One brief high intensity weight lifting session and one 4 minute Tabata per week should be enough.
+One brief high-intensity weight lifting session and one 4-minute Tabata per week should be enough.
 If I can do that without stimulating a carb craving, I may add an additional workout, but diet comes first.
 All workouts will be done in a fasted state.
 I will also add in some fasted urban hiking around Seattle.

 My primary goal for winter is fat loss.
 If I am to hit Level 3 Leanness in 2011, it is most likely to happen at the end of winter.
 This is all uncharted territory for me.
 I’ve never done a ketogenic diet or daily IF.
 Will I make it?
 Stay tuned.